Drone regulations in Iceland

 To Icelandic airports with scheduled flights services (Keflavík, Akureyri, Reykjavík, and Egilsstaðir), your copter has to keep a distance of at least 2 kilometers.
 For all other airfields, there is a prohibition zone within a radius of 1,5 kilometers.
 If you want to get closer to these airports, you need permission from the control tower.
 However, the permit does not have to be collected if you do not fly higher than the highest elevation in the immediate vicinity.

-For freestanding buildings, a distance of 150 meters must be maintained.
-Within settlements, a minimum distance of 50 meters to buildings must be ensured.
-If you want to get closer to the buildings, you will need the consent of the residents/owners.
+A distance of 150 meters must be maintained from public buildings (e.g. the Alþingi parliament building, presidential palace, ministries, police stations and prisons).
+Within settlements, a minimum distance of 50 meters to buildings must be observed.
+If you want to fly closer to the buildings, you need the consent of the residents/owners.

 Multicopters must not be operated in breeding areas (for example bird rocks), over gatherings of people, over houses, over vehicles and deployments of safety organizations (such as police, fire brigade, etc.).